Crazy Penguin Catapult

 Crazy Penguin Catapult is an action-adventure mobile game developed by Sumea and published by Digital Chocolate for Java ME mobile devices in 2007, and later ported to Microsoft Windows and iOS.
 The game revolves around courageous penguins fending off their territories from invading polar bears using a catapult.
-It is reminiscent of Yetisports and is believed to have inspired the famous Angry Birds mobile game which it predates by two years.
+It is reminiscent of Yetisports.

 A direct sequel titled Crazy Penguin Catapult 2 was released on June 20, 2009, also on J2ME and iOS.
 Four smaller spin-offs followed, including a Facebook game Crazy Penguin Wars.

 Gameplay

 Crazy Penguin Catapult / Crazy Penguin Catapult 2

 Each level has two stages: the first sees the player try to use a catapult to fling penguins through a gap in the wall.
 Those that make it through are then brought into stage two, which has the player drop the penguins into an area filled with polar bears, the aim being to knock each of them out using the diving penguins.
 Polar bears are usually found hiding behind ice block structures, which penguins may have to break through with their bouncy bodies.
 Each penguin has a limited number of bounces.